bigbite/macy.js/README.md

 });
 ```

-From this point on whenever 'Macy' is specified it is referencing the variable you assign macy to when calling the initial call.
+From this point on whenever 'Macy' is specified it is referencing the variable you assign macy to when making the initial call.

 ##### **recalculate**
 *Parameters: `{Boolean} refresh - can be null` & `{Boolean} loaded -can be null` *